Rihard Blagaj

-Count Rihard Ursini von Blagay (17 August 1786 – 14 March 1858) was an aristocrat, Slovene botanist and patron of the arts.
+Count Rihard Blagaj also known as Rihard Ursini von Blagay (17 August 1786 – 14 March 1858) was a Slovenian aristocrat, botanist and patron of the arts.
 He was both first cousin and uncle-in-law of Count Anton Alexander von Auersperg, an Austrian poet and liberal politician from Carniola, better known as Anastasius Grün.

 Early life

-Rihard Siegfried Alois Franz Salesius Jodok was born on 17 August 1786, into the House of Blagay, an old aristocratic family, collateral branch of the medieval House of Babonić, which, at that time, was already interrogated into the Austrian nobility.
-He was the second son of Count Joseph Franz Ursini von Blagay (1759-1831) by his first wife, Countess Maria von Auersperg (1764-1787).
+Rihard Siegfried Alois Franz Salesius Jodok was born on 17 August 1786, into the Blagaj family, an old aristocratic family, collateral branch of the medieval Babonić family, which, at that time, was already integrated into the Austrian nobility.
+He was the second son of Count Joseph Franz Ursini von Blagay (1759–1831) by his first wife, Countess Maria von Auersperg (1764–1787).

 Biography

 He organized numerous cultural gatherings of Slovene en-lighteners at his estate, Polhov Gradec Castle, which he acquired through the marriage to the noble Billichgrätz family.
 At the site of the old castle an octagonal gloriette was later built, which his wife, Countess Antonia turned into a chapel in 1853, adding 14 shrines for the Stations of the Cross to it to create a Calvary.
 As one of the first Župans of the Ljubljana district, Richard operated in Slovenia.
 He also collected Slovene plant species for the naturalist Heinrich Freyer.